Storm Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Many of Dragoncraft's high-Cost cards require Super-Evolution, so if you use SEP (Super-Evolution Point) carelessly, you may not be able to finish off your opponent.
 Neptune, Arbiter of Tides and Garyu, Fabled Dragonkin are powerful even without using SEP (Super-Evolution Point) if your opponent's Field is weak, so your win rate will increase if you can pressure your opponent while saving your SEP (Super-Evolution Point).

-Mulligan Guide for the Disdain Dragoncraft
+Mulligan Guide for the Storm Dragoncraft

 Keep Dragonsign and 2-Cost Followers